yihuai-gao/robot-message-queue/README.md

 python examples/syncronous_server.py # in terminal A
 python examples/syncronous_client.py # in terminal B

-# Mixed communication (It may not work if you first start the two clients then the server.)
+# Mixed communication (One clinet may not connect to the server if the server is not responding to synchronous request from another client.)
 python examples/mixed_server.py # in terminal A
 python examples/mixed_client1.py # in terminal B
 python examples/mixed_client2.py # in terminal C